abelard's home socialism, sociology, supporting documents described Children and television violence

 - French for a minor apse or 'apselet'.

-The plan of Saint-Sever abbey church (on left) has a central apse and six absidoles that form a complex, parallel and stepped system making up the chevet of Saint-Sever-sur-Adour Abbey church
+The plan of Saint-Sever abbey church (below) has a central apse and six absidoles that form a complex, parallel and stepped system making up the chevet of Saint-Sever-sur-Adour Abbey church

 Floor plan of Saint-Sever abbey church